KlausBlum/LO-ly-wiki/Config.md

 A detailed explanation can be found in the [PDF to SVG section](https://github.com/openlilylib/LO-ly/wiki/Config#pdf-to-svg) of this page.

+### LilyPond Executable

+Here you should specify the executable file of your LilyPond installation.
+With the "Select" button you can use a dialogue window from your OS to pick the right file.

+For **Linux** and **Mac**, a simple `lilypond` without path should be sufficient.

+On a **Windows** system, you need to specify `lilypond.exe` preceeded by its path (probably `C:\Program Files (x86)\LilyPond` on 64-bit Windows or `C:\Program Files\LilyPond` on 32-bit Windows systems).
+From there, proceed to the sub-folder `\usr\bin`.

+### Ignore Warnings

+If LilyPond reports errors or warnings during compilation, the OLy window will remain open and will display them.

+By turning on this option, you can suppress warnings.
+Then, only messages will be shown if they are definitely recognized as errors.
+However, this also depends on your system language and therefore currently cannot be determined in a safe way.
+**At the moment, it is recommended to leave this box unchecked.**

 ## Format

 This dropdown box lets you choose which graphic file format OLy will use to insert musical snippets into your document.